-MCS 124 Islamic Cultures and Traditions
+MCS 124 Islamic Cultures and Traditions (3) 3 hours lecture

 Note: Cross listed as RS 124

 An introductory course designed for students with a general interest in the Islamic world, including its history and cultural traditions.
 Examines the main social, traditional and legal institutions of Islam.